 Dave Parker “The Masked Cobra”

 By 1975, Hank had surpassed The Babe.
-Willie had spent a couple seasons with The Mets and then walked off into the sunset.
-Frank Robinson was player-managing, transitioning to a career in the latter field.
-The golden age of baseball was behind us, having faded into something closer to a brownish mustard.
+Willie had spent a couple seasons with The Mets and walked off into the sunset.
+Frank Robinson was player-managing, with an emphasis on the latter.
+The golden age of baseball was behind us, fading into a color closer to brownish mustard.

 In the wake of our heroes’ departures, we were left with a motley crew of sluggers.
-Reggie was fun but also a .275 hitter whose star slightly exceeded his stats.
-Michael Jack Schmidt was amazing, but, like Reggie, he struck out too much and, unlike Reggie, he had a perm.
-George Foster was the guy who hit fifty-two homers — an unthinkable number in 1977.
-But he was all wrists and mutton chops and, plus, it was hard to imagine a guy with a twenty-nine inch waist making a run at five hundred.
-Luzinski was “The Bull,” but he wore glasses that made him look like a rec softball league ringer.
+Reggie was supremely fun, but also a .275 hitter whose star exceeded his stats.
+Michael Jack Schmidt was amazing but he had a perm.
+George Foster was the guy who’d hit fifty-two homers — an unthinkable number in 1977.
+But it was hard to imagine a guy with a twenty-nine inch waist ever making a run at five hundred.
+Luzinski was “The Bull,” but his glasses made him look like a rec softball ringer.
 Kingman was as towering as his bombs but, most of the time, he could barely put the ball in play.
 Winfield was just as tall as Kong and twice as talented, but he played for The Padres.
 The Padres!
 So, that left two guys: Jim Rice, the young phenom from Boston, and Willie Stargell, the beloved, rotund captain in Pittsburgh.

 At the end of the Seventies, Jim Rice seemed like the surest of sure things.
 Though he was a mediocre outfielder and though he struck out more than he walked, he was otherwise a complete hitter.
 In fact, from 1975 until 1980, he was the most complete hitter in baseball.
 He was the monster who crushed balls towards, onto and over The Monster.
 Rice was six foot, two inches tall and weighed two hundred pounds.
 Yaz was taller but grayer.
 Dewey was just as tall but much leaner.
 And Fred Lynn looked tiny next to all of them.
 But, to my young eyes, Jim Rice looked like the perfect slugger.